 These traumas can be overt, such as abuse or neglect, or more insidious, such as a disparaging comment made by a parent or a peer.
-These traumas, whether “Big T” or “Little t,” are the reason we have the “voice in our head”—the inner critic who tells us that we aren’t good enough, worthy enough, beautiful enough…
+These traumas, whether “Big T” or “Little t,” are the reason we have the “voice in our head”—our inner critic who tells us that we aren’t good enough, worthy enough, beautiful enough, etc.